-Over-the-Counter (OTC) Drugs

-OTC drugs (with the exception of insulin) are reimbursed in the per diem rate for all facilities in accordance with procedures established by SCDHHS, the Bureau of Reimbursement Methodology, and published in the Medicaid Cost Reporting Manual.
+Over-the-Counter Drugs Over-the-counter (OTC) drugs (with the exception of insulin) are reimbursed in the per diem rate for all facilities in accordance with procedures established by SCDHHS, the Bureau of Reimbursement Methodology, and published in the Medicaid Cost Reporting Manual.
 OTC products may not be billed to a resident or any other entity.

-Prescription Drugs

-The traditional fee-for-service Medicaid pharmacy services program sponsors reimbursement for a maximum of four prescriptions per resident per month for residents over the age of 21.
+Prescription Drugs The traditional fee-for-service Medicaid pharmacy services program sponsors reimbursement for a maximum of four prescriptions per resident per month for residents over the age of 21.
 Certain products and product categories are exempt from the monthly prescription limitation.
 If an adult resident needs more than four prescriptions or refills within a given month, then a prescription limit override process is available for those prescriptions that meet the override criteria.
-This prescription limit override is reserved for those prescriptions that, in the clinical judgment of the pharmacist, meet the override criteria.
+This prescriptions that, in the clinical judgment of the pharmacist, meet the override criteria.